Nationalisation in Pakistan: Opposition and adversaries

 The nationalisation policies had disastrous effects on the economy and had damaged the confidence of investors in the country.
 The nationalisation programme financially devastated 22 oligarch families, while one investor quoting: "industrialists not just lost industrial units to Bhutto's nationalization policy, they lost the urge to invest in Pakistan.".
-Major affectee included Nawaz Sharif who lost the major steel mill, the Ittefaq Group of Industries, and Chaudhry Shujaat Hussain's Gujrat Enterprises.
+Those affected included Nawaz Sharif who lost the major steel mill, the Ittefaq Group of Industries, and Chaudhry Shujaat Hussain's Gujrat Enterprises.
 All 25 shipping companies were merged with Pakistan National Shipping Corporation by Bhutto's nationalisation programme; those who protested were imprisoned by the government.

 At an international level, the United States fully opposed the nationalisation programme and marked it as "ill-considered" decision of the government.
 Former prime minister Nawaz Sharif, an affectee of nationalisation process, gave vehement criticism and cited nationalisation programme as "lamentable state of Pakistan".
 While on the other hand, the unnamed and anonymous United States embassy officer later further noted that: